regine/meltmodel/contributing.md

 ###Workflow:

 1. __Fork__:
-  Create a fork: Github allows you to create your own fork of the model code, and host it on Github as well.
+  Github allows you to create your own fork of the model code, and host it on Github as well.
 Think of your fork as your own version of the model, which you can modify, upload and share these modifications.
 Github also offers tools for combining changes from forks into the main project, as well